lancepioch/tempest/README.md

 ### Play Nice with Others

-This project should be able to be ran side by side with Jira.
+This project should be able to be run side by side with Jira.

 ### Simplicity